tobias-sung/my-notes/content/Project Portos/5 - HTTPS Client.md

 Much like in the TCP example, we have to first call `altcp_write()` to write the data that is to be sent, then call `altcp_output()`  to trigger the actual sending of the message.

 # Result
-I integrated the UART input code in the same way I did in the [[Write-Up 4 - TCP Client|TCP section]] (copying over the relevant task/functions and modifying the task to call `tls_send()` when it detects an
+I integrated the UART input code in the same way I did in the [[4 - TCP Client|TCP section]] (copying over the relevant task/functions and modifying the task to call `tls_send()` when it detects an
 ENTER).

 Before starting the scheduler, I added `tls_send("Hello")` to send a dummy message to the HTTPS server, because if no message is sent within 10 seconds the server shuts down the connection.